-This webpage provides information specific to cycle 3 of the program, covering AY 2020-21 assigned time (Fall 2020 and Spring 2021 semesters).
-Additional detailed information about the program is provided by the two documents accessed at the links: Initial Program Information [pdf] and Program Updates for Cycle 3 [pdf] .
+This webpage provides information about AY 2021-22 assigned time (Fall 2021 and Spring 2022 semesters).
+Additional detailed information about the program is provided by the two documents accessed at the links: Initial Program Information [pdf] and Program Updates in 2020 [pdf] .
 Please note that the University program is administered by the individual colleges.
-This page is intended to provide summary information about how cycle 3 of the program is implemented in the College of Engineering (CoE).
+This page is intended to provide summary information about how AY 2021-22 cycle of the program is implemented in the College of Engineering (CoE).

-Faculty applying to the program for the first time need to submit online completed Application Packet – Cycle 3 [docx] (AP below, for short) by 3/27/2020 The packet includes the following 5 sections:
+Faculty applying to the program for the first time need to submit a completed Application Packet [docx] (AP below, for short) by 3/26/2021.
+The packet includes the following 5 sections:

-- Cover Page Information – including name, rank, department, college, date of initial appointment to the University.
+- Cover Sheet – including name, rank, department, college, date of initial appointment to the University.

-- ORCID iD (please check ORCID iD regarding how to create one.
+- ORCID iD (please check the ORDIC Website regarding how to create one.
 If you need assistance, please contact Librarian Yen Tran at email@example.com).